BillLudwig/Zettelkasten/_posts/2021-01-31-industrial-control-systems.md

 tags: [Cybersecurity]
 ---

-ICS is a general term for all the industrial computers that control everything from lighting systems to production lines.
+ICS (*Industrial Control Systems*) is a general term for all the industrial computers that control everything from lighting systems to production lines.
 Typically these controllers recieve information via sensors, then compare that against set thresholds and then issue commands.
 ## Common Terms

 * BMS: Building Management System